-It is useful to make court proceedings public because greater respect is thereby produced for their decisions, and those persons who are in similar situations become apprehensive when instructed by such examples and learn from them not to stir up controversy.
-Judges also are afraid to render corrupt decisions as long as they know public censure may be brought to bear. . . .
-The power of appealing freely to the \$56 superior magistrate from these intermediary and inferior judges ought to be granted persons who consider themselves to have been unfairly treated in a judgment against their right.
-The supreme magistrate \$57 should therefore establish a supreme tribunal and consistory for appellate cases.
-Cases that are said to be wrongly decided are accepted, examined, and ruled upon in this appellate tribunal by a number of judges from the various estates and orders of the realm.
+It is useful to make court proceedings public because greater respect is thereby produced for their decisions, and those persons persons who consider themselves to have been unfairly treated in a judgment against their right.

+The power of appealing freely to the superior magistrate from § 56 these intermediary and inferior judges ought to be granted be wrongly decided are accepted, examined, and ruled upon in this appellate tribunal by a number of judges from the various estates and orders of the realm.
 From this tribunal there is no power of appeal.
 This superior tribunal is said to belong not so much to the supreme magistrate as to the entire realm.
-For in it the king and ephors, or estates and orders of the entire realm, deliver judgments in the name of the realm, or learned and pious men judge in their name. . . .
+For in it the king and ephors, or estates and orders of the entire realm, deliver judgments in the name of the realm, or learned and pious men judge in their name. ...